Xilinx/Vitis_Libraries/solver/docs/src/user_guide/L2/compiling-and-simulating.rst

 Compilation Arguments
 ^^^^^^^^^^^^^^^^^^^^^

 The test harness supplied with the library allows each library unit to be compiled and simulated in isolation.
-When the library unit is instanced within your design, the compilation result might differ from the result obtained with the test harness.
-This might be because compilation of your system might need arguments not present in your system.
+When the library unit is instantiated within your design, the compilation result might differ from the result obtained with the test harness.
+This can occur because your system may require compiler arguments not present in the test harness.
+This can occur because your system may require compiler arguments not present in the test harness.

 Search the Makefile provided for UUT_TARGET_COMPILE_ARGS.
 For each library element, there can be compile arguments used to avoid errors or to improve performance, that is, specifying memories to be on separate banks to avoid wait states.
 These arguments will likely change with each release as the compile tool changes with each release.

 Stack Size Allocation
 ^^^^^^^^^^^^^^^^^^^^^

 Similarly, the test harness provided with each library unit estimates the stack size required for a variety of cases and creates a formula to assign sufficient amount of memory for stack purposes.
-When the library unit is instanced within your design, compilation can fail with insufficient stack allocated for a specific kernel.
+When the library unit is instantiated within your design, compilation can fail with insufficient stack allocated for a specific kernel.
 The error message should suggest a minimum figure that is required.

 Use the compiler argument to allocate enough stack as advised by the compiler message.
 Alternatively, search the Makefile provided for STACK_SIZE, and use the formula for the library unit to calculate sufficient stack size and allocate accordingly.

 Invalid Throughput and/or Latency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Throughput and latency are only reported when a stable operation has been detected.
-Complex designs might take several iterations to achieve stable state.
-When a test case is not run for enough iterations, the status report will flag such case with throughput and latency values set to -1.
+Complex designs might take several iterations to achieve a stable state.
+When a test case is not run for enough iterations, the status report will flag such a case with throughput and latency values set to -1.

 Increase the number of iterations the simulation runs for to achieve a stable state and get accurate throughput and latency measurements.

 Power Analysis
 --------------

-For SOLVERLIB elements, a naming convention 'VCD' can be used to harvest dynamic power consumption.
-Once 'VCD' string is added within the test name, VCD file of the simulation data is captured and PDM (Power Design Manager) calculates power metrics.
-User can find detailed power reports in `pwr_test` folder under their corresponding test result directory.
-Dynamic power result can also be found in the `logs/status_<config_details>.txt` file.
+For SOLVERLIB elements, the naming convention 'VCD' can be used to harvest dynamic power consumption.
+When the string 'VCD' is included in the test name, a VCD file of the simulation data is captured and PDM (Power Design Manager) calculates power metrics.
+You can find detailed power reports in the ``pwr_test`` folder under the corresponding test result directory.
+Dynamic power results can also be found in the ``logs/status_<config_details>.txt`` file.

 .. _CONFIGURATION_PARAMETERS: